Janus-Shiau/ood_confidence_tensorflow/README.md

 To be brief, the idea of this paper is very intuitive and easy to apply.

-- Simple and intuitive!
+- Simple and intuitive.
+- Quick proof of concept!
-- very few addictional required.
+- Very few addictional computations required.

 However, in my opinions, there are still some issues should be discussed and explored.\
 The author have proposed some tricks to tackle with these issues.
 I still work on reproduce them.